 https://sites.events.acme.com –> proxy to cname enterprise.grenadine.co

 Step 3: Allowing Grenadine to send emails from your corporate email domain

-The second step in your personalization is to configure your DNS server to allow Grenadine to send email on your behalf.
+The second step in your personalization is to configure your DNS server to allow Grenadine to send an email on your behalf.
 This will make it so that when Grenadine sends emails to your users, those emails will “from” your official email address instead of a Grenadine email address.
-As an example, if your company is names Acme, order confirmation emails might come from email@example.com rather than the default firstname.lastname@example.org.
+As an example, if your company is named Acme, order confirmation emails might come from email@example.com rather than the default firstname.lastname@example.org.
 This not only has the benefit of presenting a more consistent branding to your attendees but also allows replies to go to your correct email box.

-In order to allow Grenadine to send email on your behalf, our team will generate DomainKeys Identified Mail (DKIM) records that will provide proof to the outside email recipients that email you send through Grenadine originates from your domain and is authentic.
+In order to allow Grenadine to send an email on your behalf, our team will generate DomainKeys Identified Mail (DKIM) records that will provide proof to the outside email recipients that email you send through Grenadine originates from your domain and is authentic.
 DKIM signatures are saved and stored to your domain’s DNS system.

 There are 2 types of records that you must add to your DNS in order to enable this:

 - A Domain verification record

 Here are examples of what such records might look like (note: this example uses Amazon SES as a configured sender):

 Once you’ve entered the records that you obtained from our team in your corporate DNS, we’ll validate them and configure outbound email sending with your domain.